-The intent is for candidates to have clarity about expectations for practice and to have an opportunity to apply their knowledge and refine their responses and evidence before submitting their cycle to be scored by a content-specific assessor.
+The intent is for candidates to have clarity about expectations for practice and to have an opportunity to apply their knowledge and refine their responses and evidence based on feedback from support providers and peers before submitting their cycle to be scored by a content-specific assessor.
 Candidates should also receive continuous feedback as they move through each instructional cycle and refine their initial strategies and performance.

 Candidates who do not demonstrate practice at the passing standard level for an instructional cycle must be provided access to coaching and support from faculty, program instructors, and others as they continue to learn to be an effective teacher.
-The CaITPA is one requirement of many that a candidate must meet to be recommended by their preparation program for a preliminary teaching credential.
-The candidate must successfully complete approved coursework, pass clinical practice/student teaching, and pass the CaITPA.
+The CalTPA is one requirement of many that a candidate must meet to be recommended by their preparation program for a preliminary teaching credential.
+The candidate must successfully complete approved coursework, pass clinical practice/student teaching, and pass the CalTPA.